Dextroamphetamine Extended-Release CapsulesPronunciation

 Dextroamphetamine Sulfate Extended-Release Capsules are available as:

 5 mg: Two-piece hard gelatin capsules with beige opaque cap and beige opaque body filled with white to off-white pellets.
-Imprinted in black ink barr 954.
-Available in bottles of 100.
+Imprinted in black ink stylized barr 954.
+Available in bottles of 100 (NDC 0555-0954-02).

 10 mg: Two-piece hard gelatin capsules with brown opaque cap and colorless, clear body filled with white to off-white pellets.
-Imprinted in black ink barr 955.
-Available in bottles of 100.
+Imprinted in black ink stylized barr 955.
+Available in bottles of 100 (NDC 0555-0955-02).

 15 mg: Two-piece hard gelatin capsules with dark brown opaque cap and colorless, clear body filled with white to off-white pellets.
-Imprinted in black ink barr 956.
-Available in bottles of 100.
+Imprinted in black ink stylized barr 956.
+Available in bottles of 100 (NDC 0555-0956-02).

 Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
 Protect from light.

-Read the Medication Guide that comes with dextroamphetamine sulfate extended-release capsules before you or your child starts taking it and each time you get a refill.
+Read the Medication Guide that comes with dextroamphetamine sulfate extended-release capsules before you or your child starts taking them and each time you get a refill.
 There may be new information.
-This Medication Guide does not take the place of talking to your doctor about you or your child’s treatment with dextroamphetamine sulfate extended-release capsules.
+This Medication Guide does not take the place of talking to your doctor about your or your child’s treatment with dextroamphetamine sulfate extended-release capsules.

 What is the most important information I should know about dextroamphetamine sulfate extended-release capsules?